 - The request is made by writing to the Registrar and forwarding the appropriate fee, which is refundable if the Appeal is successful.

 - Such a request must be made within 14 days of the release of examination results, or 7 days following notification of the outcome of a Recheck or Review.

-- Where an Examinations Appeals Board meets on more than one occasion to consider a case, membership of the Examinations Appeals Board will remain the same, where possible, until consideration of the case has concluded.
+- Where an Examinations Appeals Board meets on more than one occasion to consider a case, membership of the Examinations Appeals Board will remain the same.

 CONDUCT OF THE APPEAL PROCESS